Coronavirus Applicant Information for 2020

 I was hoping to visit Falmouth, what are my options?

-With things a little different this year, we're running smaller and more personal Open Days for our applicants.
+With things a little different this year, we're running a programme of virtual Open Days and online events.
 Bookings are now open.